Suppressing decoherence in quantum state transfer with unitary operations: Error suppression using unitary operations

-Since each of the pre/post processing operators can be either individual and collective, we get four possible combinations, that we implement experimentally: (a) both unitary operations are individual; (b) pre-processing unitary operation is individual, while the post-processing unitary operation is collective; (c) pre-processing unitary operation is collective, while the post-processing unitary operation is individual; and (d) both unitary operations are collective.
-Illustrations of all four schemes are shown in Fig.~\ref{fig:scheme2}.
+We consider two types of pre- and post-processing unitary operations: (i) \emph{individual} operations, consisting of single-qubit unitaries, i.e. taken from ${\rm U}(2)^{\otimes n}$ group, and (ii) \emph{collective} operations, represented as unitaries taken from the whole ${\rm U}(2^n)$ group.
+Since each of the pre- and post-processing operators can be either individual or collective, we get four possible combinations: (a) both unitary operations are individual; (b) pre-processing unitary operation is individual, while the post-processing unitary operation is collective; (c) pre-processing unitary operation is collective, while the post-processing unitary operation is individual; and (d) both unitary operations are collective.
+All four schemes are schematically shown in Fig.~\ref{fig:scheme2}.
+Since (b) and (c) include (a) as a special case, and also (d) includes (a-c), the maximal achievable fidelities in the schemes satisfy the following inequality: